The integral identity conjecture in motivic homotopy theory: Introduction

-holds in $\mathscr{M}^{\hat{\mu}}_X$. \end{conjecture} The original conjecture stated in \cite{kontsevich+soibelman-2008} is the case $X = \mathbb{A}_k^{d_3}$ and $f$ acts by weights $(1,-1,0)$.
+holds in $\mathscr{M}^{\hat{\mu}}_X$. \end{conjecture} The original conjecture stated in \cite{kontsevich+soibelman-2008} is the case of the formal completion $X = \mathbb{A}_k^{d_3}$ and $f$ acts by weights $(1,-1,0)$.
 Let us review some processes of solving this conjecture in literature.
 In \cite{kontsevich+soibelman-2008} and \cite{thuong-2019}, the $\ell$-adic version with $X = \mathbb{A}_k^{d_3}$ and weights $(1,-1,0)$ is solved by Kontsevich, Soibelman and Lê.
 In \cite{thuong-2015}, using Hrushovski-Kazhdan motivic integration, Lê proved that the integral identity conjecture for algebraically closed fields of characteristic zero holds in some localization of $\mathscr{M}_k^{\hat{\mu}}$ (see also \cite{thuong-2012}).
-In \cite{nicaise-2019}, using motivic Fubini theorem for the tropicalization map, Nicaise and Payne remove this localization and improve the result to general $X$ and arbitrary weights.
+In \cite{nicaise-2019}, using motivic Fubini theorem for the tropicalization map, Nicaise and Payne remove this localization and improve the result to general $X$ and arbitrary weights over fields of characteristic zero containing all roots of unity.
+In \cite{le+nguyen-2020}, after developing the equivariant motivic integration, the authors also prove the conjecture for regular functions without additional hypothesis.
 Currently, Bu in \cite{bu-2024} shows that the conjecture is true for $(-1)$-shifted symplectic stacks (over $k$).
-These approaches have some common points: they are formulated in the virtual setting, namely, Grothendieck rings and more or less use motivic integration (over a field of characteristic zero) along with the tools it provide.
+These approaches have some common points: they are formulated in the virtual setting, namely, Grothendieck rings and more or less use motivic integration (over a field of characteristic zero) along with the tools it provides.
 Our purpose of this work is to obtain the functorial analogue of this conjecture in categories of motives (in contrast to virtual motives), after the recent work of Ivorra \cite{florian-2024}.

 The theory of nearby cycles also exists in motivic homotopy theory thanks to the work \cite{ayoub-thesis-2}.
 It is therefore reasonable to expect that the integral identity holds in the motivic world.
 Recently, in \cite{florian-2024}, Ivorra tackles the conjecture in this setting for vector bundles over $X$ with $X$ a varieties over a field $k$ of characteristic zero.
 The method used in Ivorra's work replies on the theory of spaces with $\gm_m$-actions.
 In comparison to those methods above, Ivorra's approach is functorial and holds more generally for any stable homotopical $2$-functor in the sense of \cite{ayoub-thesis-1}.
 Under Euler characteristics with compact support (see \cite{florian+julien-2013} or \cite{ayoub+florian+julien-2017}), Ivorra's result recovers the results above in the corresponding Grothendieck rings of variaties.
 Under good hypothesis, one can also eliminate the independence on characteristic and work with general base scheme; which, to our best knowledge, is not available in the virtual setting.